 Watch Maleficent: Mistress of Evil Movie Trailer

-Want to know a little more before you go?
-Watch the official trailer for Maleficent: Mistress of Evil below.
+Want to know a little more before you watch?
+Check out the official trailer for Maleficent: Mistress of Evil below.

 Did Maleficent Need a Sequel?